-National Supply Issues of Prolonged Release Methylphenidate Tablets Medicines for Attention Deficit Hyperactivity Disorder (ADHD).
-Information for patients and carers.
+National Supply Issues of Medicines for Attention Deficit Hyperactivity Disorder (ADHD).
+Information for Current Patients and Carers.

-There is a national supply problem affecting prolonged release methylphenidate tablets used to help manage symptoms of ADHD (Attention Deficit Hyperactivity Disorder).
+There is a national supply problem affecting some medicines used to help manage symptoms of ADHD (Attention Deficit Hyperactivity Disorder).
 This is a UK wide issue which is affecting all services across the country and pharmacies in both the community and in hospitals.
 While every effort will be made by your healthcare professionals to ensure a timely supply of your medication, there may be a need for your normal medicine(s) to be changed or temporarily stopped due to the ongoing supply problems.